tim-gromeyer/MarkdownEdit/README.md

 Important:
 - Performance might be bad
-- Some functions like spell check are not available
+- Spell check is not available
+- Drag and Drop does not work

 ## Dependencies: